What is Botox?

 Where is Botox used?

-Botox can be used for wrinkles of the forehead, wrinkles between the eyebrows, crow’s feet, bunny lines of the nose, wrinkles of the upper lip, cobblestone or dimpled appearance of the chin, and for vertical bands that appear on the neck.
+Botox can be used for wrinkles of all kinds including forehead lines, wrinkles between the eyebrows, crow’s feet lines, bunny lines of the nose, wrinkles of the upper lip, severe frown lines, cobblestone or dimpled appearance of the chin, and for vertical bands that appear on the neck.
+Botox can also be used to calm an overactive bladder, and urinary incontinence, minimize neck pain associated with cervical dystonia, decrease severe underarm sweating, minimize symptoms of a chronic migraine, decrease cases of upper limb spasticity, and more.

 Are there different types of Botox?